NadavRosenberg/Malicious-Compiler/README.md

 }
 ```
 Which trying to find the pattern: `// 2jndaw9fiasndjf393u48fun24rj84jfu4h9` at the beginning of the clean compiler.
-After we detect the clean compiler, we make it dirty be calling `getDirtyCompiler()`.
+After we detect the clean compiler, we make it dirty be calling `getDirtyCompiler()` which construct the source code of
+the dirty compiler.

+<small>NOTICE: we are doing the same if we detect the dirty compiler because the desired result is the same.</small>

 ## Verifying the compiler binary
 ### Understanding the problem